 After a guilty verdict at trial, you should retain an experienced criminal appellate attorney to handle the next phase of the case.
 The attorney that handles the appeal is often different than the attorney that took the case to trial.
-By taking a fresh look at the case, a criminal appellate lawyer will often see issues missed by the trial attorney.
+By taking a fresh look at the case, the criminal appellate lawyer will often see issues missed by the trial attorney.